sarahosweat/Beginner/README.md

 Schooling Myself Journal Notes:

-Did not understand why my recent commits or edits wasn't showing up on the pull request page then I realized I did not create a branch off the master branch.
+Did not understand why my recent commits or edits weren't showing up on the pull request page then I realized I did not create a branch off the master branch.